aodin/aspect/README.md

 Statements
 ----------

-Don't forget to import aspect and at least one driver you'll be using.
-I often alias the aspect package to `sql` as below:
+Don't forget to import aspect and at least one driver.
+I alias the aspect package to `sql`:

 ```go
 import (